 Today, Loftus is irked by her critics’ fixation on the mall study, which has been cited 579 times since its publication in 1995.
 “This study was 25 years ago,” she tells me, “and so much good work by other people — and a little by my group, too — has been done since then to tell a picture of the nature of memory.”
 But it is Loftus herself who perpetuates the study.
 When we spoke last January, she was awaiting the trial of Harvey Weinstein, who had hired her as an expert witness.
 In her testimony, Loftus, now 76, explained how false memories could be implanted and believed, citing the mall study as evidence.
 She has also cited it in many of the more than 300 trials in which she has served as an expert witness and in the TED Talk she gave in 2013, which has been viewed 6.6 million times.
 When Loftus says “about a quarter” of people can be made to believe false memories that are externally implanted, she is citing a figure that originated with the six subjects in the mall study.

 It’s true that this figure has been borne out by a handful of similar studies.
-In 2017, a meta-analysis of eight peer-reviewed false-memory experiments found that 23 percent of subjects accepted the false event “to some degree.”
-Crucially, however, none of the experiments involved convincing subjects they had been sexually abused as children.
+In 2017, a mega-analysis of eight peer-reviewed false-memory experiments found that 30 percent of subjects appeared to develop varying levels of false memory, from “robust” to “partial,” as defined by the researchers.
+In addition, another 23 percent of subjects accepted the false event as true “to some degree,” even though they did not actually remember it having happened.* Crucially, however, none of the experiments involved convincing subjects they had been sexually abused as children.
 Getting lost in a mall is not — as Loftus implicitly suggests by citing her study — analogous to incestuous abuse.
 In a variation on the mall study published in 1997, researchers sought to emphasize this distinction by presenting subjects with one true memory and two false ones: being lost in the mall and receiving a rectal enema.
 The hypothesis was that the less plausible event, the enema, wouldn’t create false memories so easily.
 Three of 20 subjects “remembered” having been lost in the mall.
 Zero remembered the enema.